How is Inflation Bad for the Economy: Let’s Start This Torrid Tale

 At its core, inflation is a rise in the general level of prices of goods and services over time.
 While some inflation is often considered normal, even desirable, the rampant inflation we frequently see is a different beast altogether.
 Nobel laureate Milton Friedman once said, “Inflation is always and everywhere a monetary phenomenon.”
 This phenomenon manifests when there’s too much money chasing too few goods, often the result of reckless monetary policies.

-In Econoville, the prices of necessities—bread, milk, and housing—rose steadily.
+In Econoville, necessities—bread, milk, and housing—rose steadily.
 The poor, who lived paycheck to paycheck, found their meagre savings eroding.
 Their hard-earned money bought less and less each day.
 This, friends, is how inflation robs the poor.
 It acts as a regressive tax, disproportionately affecting those with fixed incomes or low wages, while the wealthy, with their diversified investments and assets, often see their wealth grow.

 The Greedy Rich and the Complicit Bankers